kedare/kedare-blog/content/blog/chromeos-for-developers.md

 The fact that for now you can't expose directly sockets to the outside world (Just to the ChromeOS host) can be problematic.

 The USB limitation also make impossible the use of ChromeOS for SDR (Software Defined Radio) as the container will not see connected USB devices.
+(EDIT: See at the end of the article, there is a flag that allow to expose USB devices to the Crostini containers, but I could not make it work with everything)

 Except that, everything is working perfectly fine, ChromeOS may finally be the Linux coming to the desktop reason ?
 And having this separated environment make mostly impossible to crash your whole computer because developers like to tweak everything.
 (And here you get snapshots for free on your containers by the way)

 So at the end, about ChromeOS for developers/SRE :

 - The design is secure by default, it's a good thing as it's very hard to break into (Don't enable development mode) but can be limiting for some specific cases (see after)
-- Not having raw USB access can be an issue, no way to connect specific external devices like usb-to-serial adapters or SDR systems
+- Not having raw USB access can be an issue, no way to connect specific external devices like usb-to-serial adapters or SDR systems (EDIT: There is a flag (`#crostini-usb-allow-unsupported`) that allows to connect any USB device to your Linux environment, I confirm that after testing it, I could use my SDR HackRF in the Linux environment like on a native Linux, but no luck with my USB to serial adapter so far (PL2303 chipset))
 - Your containers are isolated from the network, you don't have bridged network to your interfaces and can't expose sockets to the outside
 - Being able to run Android applications is cool
 - Battery life is excellent (10 hours)